-Cabbage and Ground Beef
+Cabbage and Ground Beef (One Pot)

 A white Dutch oven pot filled with cabbage and ground beef stew and a wooden spoon inside.

 We love stuffed cabbage, the kind our grandmothers used to make.
-But we never make them simply because – either they’re too much work, or we often feel too lazy.
+But we never make them simply because either they’re too much work, or we often feel too lazy.

-Best of all?
-This recipe will give you at least 6 servings, enough to feed a family and some to freeze.
-Plus, it’s gluten-free, dairy-free, low-calorie, and high in protein.
-And it’s budget-friendly – a win-win.
+The flavors are enhanced by a rich tomato broth.
+This dish is so incredibly delicious and full of flavor, everyone will come back for seconds and more!
+Best of all, it will give you at least 6 servings, enough to feed a family and extra to freeze.
+Plus, it’s budget-friendly, gluten-free, dairy-free, low-calorie, and high in protein.
+A win-win.

-• How To Serve It: Cabbage and ground beef can be served alone, or over a bed of cooked quinoa (as we did in our photo below) or on a bowl of steamed rice for a cozy, satisfying meal.
+• How To Serve It: Cabbage and ground beef can be served alone, or over a bed of cooked quinoa (as we did in our photo below), or on a bowl of steamed rice for a cozy, satisfying meal.

-• Tools Recommended: We recommend using a 5-Quart Saucepan, or 5-Qt Dutch oven, for this recipe.
+• Tools Recommended: We recommend using aย 5-quart Saucepan,ย orย 5-Qt Dutch oven for this recipe.
 When the cabbage is chopped, it looks like it’s a lot of it, but when you place it into the pot, it shrinks down while simmering.

-Overview of Ingredients You’ll Need:
+Overview of Ingredients Needed:

 Green Cabbage: Choose fresh green cabbage.
 When you take it home.
 If the outer leaves are green and wilted (or dirty), peel those off and discard them until you get a tight ball of the cabbage.